The Raetea Forest is as muddy as it is beautiful. It was unfortunate, then, that it was very beautiful.

 We passed the campsite further up the mountain, which had a nice overlook, but which would likely have been damper and colder than where we stayed yesterday, which might have hampered our relatively early start.
 (The Raetea Track is notorious for its mud, and we expected a long day.)

 The Raetea Forest is a very thick, dense forest, filled with many different kinds of trees, including some Kauri.
 The trail into the forest was a bit steep, and consistently muddy.
 Fortunately, the mud wasn’t terribly bad unless you misstepped; it was generally easy to avoid.
 We stopped for a break at a local high point, pleased with our progress so far.
-It was humid and we were sweaty, and going a little slow, but we were making good time.
+It was humid and we were sweaty, and going a little slow, but we were making reasonable time.

 After that first peak, though, the trail became substantially muddier, which slowed our pace quite considerably.
 What we thought was a reasonably good pace turned into a slow slog.
 My boot came off in the mud, which took a few minutes to resolve, since CareFree had to come back and rescue it while I tried to not get my other boot and now-shoe-free foot stuck in more mud.